Is A Backyard Pool Worth it?

 All of that water has to come from somewhere – the City of Columbus has put together a chart for estimating water and sewer costs for pools in the Columbus area.
 Filling an average size rectangular pool in Dublin will cost you approximately $221 to fill.

-Annual upkeep on a pool can range from $1,000 - $4,000 all based on the type, material of the pool, and the size.
+Annual upkeep on a pool can range from $1,000 – $4,000 all based on the type, material of the pool, and the size.
 Concrete pools are the most expensive to maintain.
 They need an acid wash every 3-5 years to prevent mold and algae from growing.
 However, concrete is very durable and will last for years.
 Fiberglass is the least expensive to maintain, easy to clean, and has no special requirements.
+You can do all pool upkeep yourself if you want to save money, just be sure to follow safety guidelines to avoid things like chemical spills.

 If your yard and budget allow for it, having a pool can be a wonderful addition to your home.
 Consider all of the options available and plan for a long-term investment.
 While we may not have as many pool days as Florida, you can certainly make good use of a backyard pool right here in Central Ohio.